laravel-streams/streams-core/docs/entries.md

 - [Entry Fields](fields)
 - [Field Types](fields#field-types)

-## Entry Storage
+## Creating Entries

 Entries represent the rows in your database.
+In most cases, manually creating entry data is self-explanatory, based on the source of the stream.

 ### Flat-file Storage

-You can define entry data as files within the `streams/{handle}/` directory where the `handle` is the stream handle to which the entry belongs.
+You can define flat-file entry data as files within the `streams/{handle}/` directory where the `handle` is the stream handle to which the entry belongs.

 Like streams, entry filenames serve as a `handle`, which you can use to reference the entry.
 JSON is the default data format, though other [data formats](sources#data-format) are available through [source configuration](sources).